ioverho/ioverho.github.io/content/blog/Comparing Ratios/index.md

 Bayesian approaches are more complicated, but if done correctly, it could help in cases of small sample sizes and boost interpretability.
 There is also a 'coolness' factor that frequentist approaches just can't touch.

 Assuming that the models we will discuss align with the ratio's actual underlying distributions, we can utilize posterior distributions that are exact models.
-This means concerns about 'asymptotic' behaviour and small sample sizes go right out the window.
+This means concerns about 'asymptotic' behavior and small sample sizes go right out the window.
 We can also estimate these models directly on the ratios, so we don't have to transform to odds or odds ratios.

 ### Beta-Binomial Model for Independent Samples Comparison